ministryofjustice/modernisation-platform-environments/terraform/modules/efs/README.md

 See https://github.com/ministryofjustice/modernisation-platform-configuration-management repo.
 for ansible code for mounting on linux server (filesystems role).

+EFS is expensive.
+Use Single-AZ solution for non-production environments to save cost.

 ## Security Groups

 The module does not create security groups.
 NFS has no authentication